SacNaturalFoods/django-pm/docs/install.rst

 Installing using PIP
 ~~~~~~~~~~~~~~~~~~~~

-Try using ``pip install django-helpdesk``.
+Try using #TODO: ``pip install django-pm``.
 Go and have a beer to celebrate Python packaging.

 GIT Checkout (Cutting Edge)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you're planning on editing the code or just want to get whatever is the latest and greatest, you can clone the official Git repository with ``git clone git://github.com/rossp/django-helpdesk.git``
+If you're planning on editing the code or just want to get whatever is the latest and greatest, you can clone the official Git repository with ``git clone git://github.com/SacNaturalFoods/django-pm.git``

 Copy the ``helpdesk`` folder into your ``PYTHONPATH``.

 I just want a .tar.gz!
 ~~~~~~~~~~~~~~~~~~~~~~

-You can download the latest PyPi package from http://pypi.python.org/pypi/django-helpdesk/
+#TODO: You can download the latest PyPi package from http://pypi.python.org/pypi/django-pm/

 Download, extract, and drop ``helpdesk`` into your ``PYTHONPATH``